 A light brand refresh can include several changes, such as:

-A light brand refresh allows you to make incremental improvements to your nonprofit’s online presence, which can have a significant impact on user engagement and the overall perception of your organization.
+A light brand refresh allows you to make incremental improvements to your nonprofit’s online presence, which can significantly impact user engagement and the overall perception of your organization.
 By carefully updating specific aspects of your branding, you can achieve a fresh and modern look without the costs and complications associated with a complete website overhaul.

 Conclusion